A Symbolic Transformation Language and its Application to a Multiscale Method

-The solution we suggest consists in considering the term $\OEpsi{i}$ instead of $\OEps$, where $i$ is a \emph{fresh} index. ``fresh'' means that the same index has never been produced before to construct such a term.
+We now present and address a problem arising when embedding this strategy within a computer algebra system with strict evaluation.
+If the notion of a function that tends to $0$ when $\varepsilon$ tends to $0$ is represented by the Maple$^{\mathsf{TM}}$ expression $\OEps$, then Maple$^{\mathsf{TM}}$ simplifies any expression $\OEps - \OEps$ to zero, whereas $\OEps - \OEps$ should be simplified to $\OEps$.
+The solution we suggest consists in considering the term $\OEpsi{i}$ instead of $\OEps$, where $i$ is a \emph{fresh} index.
+The term ``fresh'' means that the same index has never been produced before to construct such a term.
 This solution is natural because it basically relies on the mathematical semantics of the term $\OEps$.
 That is, two occurrences of $\OEps$ are two different functions, and it is natural to distinguish them using two different indexes.
 Technically, we provide a function \texttt{FreshIndex()} that returns a new index at each call.
 Moreover each occurrence of $\OEps$ in the right-hand side of a rewrite rule is replaced by $\OEpsi{\texttt{Fresh\-Index()}}$.